jab1015/ProjectAtlas/docs/RELEASE_MANAGEMENT/ATLAS_RELEASE_MASTER_PLAN_v1.2.md

 The following escalation rules apply to all future Project Atlas milestones.

+---

 ## 6.1 Founder Input Required

 If implementation requires information, access, credentials, configuration, or decisions that only the founder can provide:
+Engineering must stop and identify:

+- The exact information required
+- Why it is required
+- Which feature or milestone is blocked
+- The action required from the founder

+Examples include:

+- API keys
+- OAuth credentials
+- Service accounts
+- Production environment variables
+- External account access
+- Business decisions
+- Approval decisions

+Engineering must not:

+- Invent credentials
+- Use fabricated production values
+- Create false integrations
+- Remove requirements without approval
+- Continue implementation based on assumptions

+---

+## 6.2 MadeThis Platform Limitation

+If implementation cannot proceed because of a MadeThis capability limitation, missing platform functionality, tooling restriction, or environment limitation:
+Engineering must stop and report:

+- What was attempted
+- What failed
+- Why the failure cannot be resolved with available capabilities
+- Whether a support ticket is recommended
+- Recommended support ticket summary

+Engineering must not consume additional implementation cycles attempting repeated unsuccessful workarounds.

+---

+## 6.3 External Dependency Failure

+If a blocker originates from an external provider, service, or dependency:

+Engineering must identify:

+- Dependency owner
+- Failure point
+- Impact
+- Required next action

+---

+## 6.4 Blocked Work Rule

+All blocked work follows:
+Atlas development prioritizes correct execution over unnecessary activity.

+---

+# 7. Roadmap Alignment Update

+Version 1.2 introduces roadmap alignment between documented release planning and verified engineering execution history.

+The purpose of this update is not to redefine Atlas strategy, but to ensure that completed milestones and future milestones are accurately represented.

+This alignment preserves:

+- Historical accuracy
+- Engineering traceability
+- Acceptance evidence
+- Future milestone clarity

+---
 # 8. Current Platform State

 Project Atlas has progressed from foundational platform development into autonomous founder operating system capabilities.